kleofas97/MasterThesis/README.md

 # Scale Space with anizotropic Gauss filters

 The second idea of line segmentation was concentrated on conventional methods.
-The program, written in Matlab, segment the images without learning.
-The Matlab program on computer is mandatory to run this program.
+The program, written in Matlab, segments the images without learning.
+The Matlab program on the computer is mandatory to run this program.
 Pls see the Scale-Space directory for details.

 # CNN + RNN + CTC architecture for reading handwritten text